You are here

 Frankincense - I use this for so many things (its effectiveness makes up for its expense!); one of my favourite uses is for calmness and 'feel good' properties.
 My husband thinks it's a great after-shave - I agree - nothing but the best for this guy.
 Also, this oil is particularly interesting historically.

-Melaleuca has been a wonderful help for a condition my husband gets every winter.
-Our Scottish neighbour calls it chilblains (his father was a doctor so he could well be right); however you diagnose the itchy, red swelling between the toes, it was irritating to no end.
-Putting a few drops of Melaleuca on these areas - both as a solution and a prevention - worked great for Derryl this winter.
+Melaleuca has been a wonderful help for a condition my husband gets every winter: itchy, red swelling between the toes, irritating to no end.
+Putting a few drops of Melaleuca on these areas worked great for Derryl this winter.
 Melalueca, mixed along with another great healing oil, lavender, recently came to the rescue again for my husband: again in his toes!
 This time it was to treat a burn when a small slice of hot metal fell off our decrepit barbeuce and landed right between two toes, immediately creating a blister.
-With very little air getting at it to heal, especially with being inside socks and workshoes all day, this was getting to be a 'real pain' - we finally clued in and gave the melaleuca and lavender combo a try.
+With very little air getting at it to heal, especially covered with socks and workshoes all day, this was getting to be a 'real pain' - we finally clued in and gave the melaleuca and lavender combo a try.
 Healed up nicely.
-(Another benefit of this: we now have a new barbecue that isn't spewing bits of itself on unsuspecting 'victims'.)
+(Another benefit of this: we now have a new barbecue that isn't spewing bits of itself on unsuspecting victims.)

 Adult emergency department using essential oils to reduce workplace stress.

-Winter Blues Buster - to add to your Diffuser
+A Winter Blues Buster - for your diffuser

 4 drops wild orange

 Add to 70-80 ml water and use in diffuser.
 This is a great combination to use in the evening to help experience a good night's sleep.